mkung6/C-practice/example_client_server/README.md

-Example program for multithreaded socket programming in C
+Example introductory program for multithreaded socket programming in C

 cd to server file and compile using